 About the course

-The online Postgraduate Certificate (PGCert) in Nanotechnology offers a nine-month introduction to the subject for those seeking a thorough grounding in the science and application of nanotechnology.
+The Postgraduate Certificate (PGCert) in Nanotechnology offers a ten-month introduction to the subject for those seeking a thorough grounding in the science and application of nanotechnology.

-The PGCert in Nanotechnology is a unique online, part-time course aimed at professionals from a diverse range of backgrounds who wish to learn more about the foundations of nanotechnology, technological advances and the applications it enables.
+The PGCert in Nanotechnology is a unique, mainly online, part-time course aimed at professionals from a diverse range of backgrounds who wish to learn more about the foundations of nanotechnology, technological advances and the applications it enables.

 The course has been developed to introduce fundamental material essential to the understanding of nanotechnology.
 Its content has been designed to enhance career development that is recognised and accepted within industry, and there are opportunities to access cutting-edge research and current practice in a wide range of nanotechnology topics.

-The course can be taken from anywhere in the world by those seeking a solid foundation in nanotechnology.
+The online components of this course can be taken from anywhere in the word by those seeking a solid foundation in nanotechnology.
 Its modular structure provides flexibility while a tutor-led approach lends cohesion and depth to the distance learning experience which has been tailored to enable busy people in full-time employment to study.

 The Wider Context of Nanotechnology